 You’ll find homes illuminated by gas lanterns and street lamps casting long shadows on the sidewalks.

-Taking a ghost tour was definitely a unique experience and added an element of mystery to our Savannah girls’ trip!
+Taking a ghost tour was a unique experience and added an element of mystery to our Savannah girls’ trip!

 11. Drive under the Avenue of Oaks at Wormsloe Historic Site